- Movie Reviews

 - App Reviews

-Not recommended under 13, PG to 15 (violence, frightening/dark scenes, coarse language, science fiction themes)
+Not recommended under 13; parental guidance to 15 (violence, frightening/dark scenes, coarse language, science fiction themes)

 This topic contains:

 |Children under 13||Not recommended due to violence, frightening and dark scenes, coarse language, and science fiction themes|